libredeb/lightpad/README.md

 ## Blacklist File (optional feature)

 Another new added functionality, is the ability to hide applications using a blacklist file.
-In which, the full name of the binaries of those applications that you want to hide in LightPad must be added line by line.
+In the file `$HOME/.lightpad/blacklist` you must add line by line the full name of the binaries of the applications you want to hide in LightPad.
 For example:
 ```
 nautilus
 rhythmbox